Reading Time: 3 minutes

 Manage Negative Emotions

-While employees are primarily responsible for their own emotional state, leadership is responsible for that of their employees and their own.
-If leadership falls apart or loses their temper, employees will develop a subconscious belief that it is acceptable for them to behave in the same manner.
+While employees are primarily responsible for their emotional state, leadership is responsible for that of their employees and their own.
+If leadership loses its composure or falls apart, employees will develop a subconscious belief that it is acceptable for them to behave in the same manner.

-Accountability often gets overlooked, but in fact, it is one of the most valuable traits for leadership to display during uncertain times.
+Accountability is often overlooked, but in fact, it is one of the most valuable traits for leaders to display during uncertain times.
 Doing so will allow leaders to steer their business through the tidal wave of crisis to dock in a safe harbor.